THE DANIEL/SHANKS FAMILY

 July 1, 1862 he died in the prime of life in a military hospital.

-There they hoped to make a new life.
+After the end of the war, they hoped to make a new life.

 It is said that Diademia never remarried because she said William would return.